slavniyteo/upgraded-octo-funicular/README.md

+might be different; for a GUI interface, you would use an "about box".

   You should also get your employer (if you work as a programmer) or school, if any, to sign a "copyright disclaimer" for the program, if necessary.